 2. Internal Parasites Cause Mineral Deficiencies

+Treating Pica caused by Internal Parasites: Make sure you rid your goats of worms.
 Check out this article to find out more about goat vaccinations and dewormers.

-3. Your Goats are Bored
+3. Your Goats are Bored When They Bite Rocks

-Goats may sometimes develop bad habits out of boredom or stress.
-This has been known to include pacing, repeatedly butting the wall with their head, and eating dirt or rocks.
-A change of scenery, such as moving them to a new pasture or giving the goat something to play with, such as a ball or climbing toy, may help improve their mental state and stop eating dirt or rocks entirely.
+A change of scenery, something to play with,or a toy, such as a ball or climbing toy, may help improve their mental state and stop eating dirt or rocks entirely.

 This mineral is directly related to coat health and hair growth, so if you only ever notice this behavior during the shedding months, a boost of copper may be necessary.

-5. Compromised Health Status
+5. Compromised Health Status Makes Your Goat Bite on Things

-If your goat has been off feed or is just starting to develop its intestinal flora, contact your veterinarian or local farm store to ask about probiotics for your goats.
+If your goat has been off-feed or is just starting to develop its intestinal flora, contact your veterinarian or local farm store to ask about probiotics for your goats.
 Providing your goat with the right boost of healthy bacteria can quickly put a stop to pica in this case.

 6. Well Water Can Contribute to Deficiencies

-Minerals Goats Need
+Mineral Blocks for Goats: 7 Minerals Goats Need

-Regardless of their breed or intended uses, there is a wide range of macro and micronutrients that are vital for domestic goats to have in their diet.
+Regardless of their breed or intended uses, a wide range of macro and micronutrients are vital for domestic goats to have in their diet.
 Ensuring your goats are getting the proper amount of these minerals is equally as important as them having access to the minerals in the first place.

 Most nutrients are given to goats in loose grit form rather than as a mineral block.
 This allows the goat to easily self-regulate their intake daily.
 The three most important minerals for domestic goats are:

-Selenium
+1. Selenium

 This mineral is essential for the reproductive health of your herd.
 Deficiencies in selenium can cause weak libido and infertility in bucks, miscarriages and spontaneous abortions in does, and weak joints in both adults and kids.
 Additionally, white muscle disease has directly been related to selenium deficiency and has become a severe issue in some parts of the United States.